TotzkePaul/TTSDatasetCreator/ReadMe.md

 Currently, this just extracts all unique words and boosts them by the same amount.

-If you see warnings like missing dll, either update tensorflow or use the following `conda install -c anaconda cudatoolkit=10.1`
+If you see warnings like missing dll, either update tensorflow or use the following:

+`conda install -c anaconda cudatoolkit=10.1`

+`conda install -c anaconda cudnn`

 # Gecko_Split